 Húsavík is a fishing village on the north coast of Iceland with a collection of charming colorful houses centered around a small marina.

-From May to September, whales can often be seen from the coast, but to increase your chances take a Traditional Whale Watching Tour with a specialized guide.
-In July humpback whale sightings are almost guaranteed.
+From May to September, whales can often be seen from the coast, but to increase your chances, take a Traditional Whale Watching Tour with a specialised guide.
+In July, humpback whale sightings are almost guaranteed.

 19. DETTIFOSS